 - Local real estate publications or newspapers.
 Check local publications as well to increase your chances of finding rent-to-own homes in and around your neighborhood.

 The process of signing on for a rent-to-own home is similar to purchasing a home with a consumer-based mortgage loan.
 Instead of a home being put up for sale, however, it is put up on a rent-t0-own basis.

 Most rent-to-own contracts are for terms of one to three years, and include an upfront deposit to guarantee the purchase price, should the renter and owner agree to a sale at the end of the contract.

-The upfront fee and the monthly rental payments during the contract are able to be combined to be put towards a home down payment on the contractually-specified purchase price.
-During the term of the contract, renters can work on their credit and improve their financial situation so they can obtain a mortgage loan to purchase the house.
+The upfront fee and the monthly rental payments during the contract can be combined and put toward a home down payment on the contractually-specified purchase price.
+During the term of the contract, renters can work on their credit and improve their financial situations so they can obtain loans to purchase their homes.

 However, if financing cannot be secured by the renters during the rental phase, the deposit and rent payments will be forfeited to the seller.

 Photo credit: Håkan Dahlström